Pranjalmishra30/NNViz/README.md

 # NNViz
 NNViz is an interactive neural network visualiser.
 Its built using the Keras API and streamlit for the visualisation.
-The web app is deployed on the streamlit cloud, check it out [here](https://share.streamlit.io/pranjalmishra30/nn_viz/app.py).
+The web app is deployed on heroku, check it out [here](https://nn-viz.herokuapp.com/).

 ## Requirements
 Run this command to install all dependencies